twrchtrwyth/pelican/content/raspberry_pi_setup.md

 ---

-## Testing Connection
+# Testing Connection

 Use `ping -c 5 raspberrypi.local` to test if the pi is reachable.

 ---

-## Installing a desktop environment in Raspberry Pi OS Lite
+# Installing a Desktop Environment in Raspberry Pi OS Lite

 To do this, simply run the following: